acmcsufoss/fullypack_flask_vercel/README.md

 ## How to Run Locally

 1. Install Python 3.7 or later
+2. Use this template by clicking "Use this template" button above or [click here](https://github.com/acmcsufoss/hackpack_flask_vercel/generate) and download the zip folder or clone it using Git
+3. Open the folder in VSCode
-2. Create a virtual environment:
+4. Create a virtual environment:

    ```terminal
    python3 -m venv venv
    ```

-3. Activate the virtual environment:
+5. Activate the virtual environment:

    Linux